hphelion/documentation/community/community.install.md

         $ export UNDERCLOUD_NTP_SERVER=192.0.1.128

 6. If required, set the following environmental variables, which can affect your installation.
+Some of these variables set public, or floating, IP addresses.
+The floating IP addresses cannot be in the same range as the private network addresses (by default, 10.x.x.x)

     * OVERCLOUD_NeutronPublicInterface and UNDERCLOUD_NeutronPublicInterface - You should set these to the value of the name of the interface that carries the neutron external traffic on your overcloud and undercloud.
 The default value is `eth2`.
 If this is correct, you do not need to set this variable.